khirodsahoo93/data-512-homework_2/README.md

 ## License
 - This assignment code is released under the MIT License.
 - The Wikipedia English language articles data source is released under the CC-BY-SA 4.0 license.
-- The population data is released under the ??? license.

 ## Research Implications